 Vietnam’s regulation on PIT stipulates that residents and non-residents in Vietnam who earn taxable incomes, one of which is income from salary and remuneration, within Vietnam regardless of locations for payment and receipt are taxpayers of PIT.
 Accordingly, employees who are sent to execute service are obligated to pay PIT in Vietnam.

 Under Vietnamese laws and regulations on PIT, PIT rate varies upon residence status of the employees.
-In relation to resident employees, progressive tax rate shall apply ranging from 5% to 35% based on assessable income per year and tax period is on yearly basis.
-It should be taken into account that employees are considered residents if they satisfy to either:
+In relation to resident employees, the progressive tax rate shall apply to range from 5% to 35% based on assessable income per year and tax period is on a yearly basis.
+It should be taken into account that employees are considered residents if they satisfy either:

 (1) have been present in Vietnam for 183 days or longer in a calendar year, or for 12 consecutive months from the day on which the persons arrive in Vietnam; or